polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 To start the validator nodes, follow these steps:

 1. Generate the chain specification file in the plain text format and use it to create the raw chain specification file.
-Save the raw chain specification file in a local working directory.
+Save the raw chain specification file in a local working directory

     1. Generate the plain text chain specification file: